Date of Easter

-It was originally feasible for the entire Christian Church to receive the date of Easter each year through an annual announcement by the Pope.
+It was originally feasible for the entire Christian Church to receive the date of Easter each year through an annual announcement by the pope.
 By the early third century, however, communications in the Roman Empire had deteriorated to the point that the church put great value in a system that would allow the clergy to determine the date for themselves, independently yet consistently.
 Additionally, the church wished to eliminate dependencies on the Hebrew calendar, by deriving the date for Easter directly from the March equinox.

 In The Reckoning of Time (725), Bede uses computus as a general term for any sort of calculation, although he refers to the Easter cycles of Theophilus as a "Paschal computus."
 By the end of the 8th century, computus came to refer specifically to the calculation of time.

 The calculations produce different results depending on whether the Julian calendar or the Gregorian calendar is used.
-For this reason, the Catholic Church and Protestant churches (which follow the Gregorian calendar) celebrate Easter on a different date from that of the Eastern Orthodox Churches (which follow the Julian calendar).
+For this reason, the Catholic Church and Protestant churches (which follow the Gregorian calendar) celebrate Easter on a different date from that of the Eastern and Oriental Orthodoxy (which follow the Julian calendar).
 It was the drift of 21 March from the observed equinox that led to the Gregorian reform of the calendar, to bring them back into line.

-Background

-Easter commemorates the resurrection of Jesus, which is believed to have occurred on the third day (inclusive) after Passover.
-In the Hebrew calendar, Passover occurs on the 14th day of Nisan.
-Nisan is the first month of spring in the northern hemisphere, with the 14th corresponding to a full moon.
-Additionally, by the 2nd century, many Christians had chosen to observe Easter only on a Sunday.
-The Hebrew calendar is a lunisolar one and does not have a simple relationship with the Christian calendars: it resynchronizes with the solar year by intercalating a leap month every two or three years, before the lunar new year on 1 Nisan.
-Later the Jews adopted the Metonic cycle to predict future intercalations.